tonytw1/osm-jigsaw/README.md

 #### 2) Resolve relations and closed ways into areas

-Attempt to build closed shapes from the filtered entities.
+Attempt to build closed shapes from the filtered elements.

 - Relations may be composed of multiple ways and sub relations which will need to be resolved.
 - A single relation could represent multiple areas (ie. a group of islands).